CMA-ES/libcmaes/README.md

 Main functionalities:
 At the moment, the library implements a vanilla version of CMA-ES (1).
-Current functionalities include:
+Current features include:

-- high-level API for using in external applications;
+- high-level API for simple use in external applications;
+- implements several flavors of CMA-ES, IPOP-CMA-ES, BIPOP-CMA-ES, active CMA-ES, active IPOP and BIPOP restart strategies;
-- a test exe in the command line for running the algorithm over a range of classical single-objective optimization problems.
+- a control exe in the command line for running the algorithm over a range of classical single-objective optimization problems.

 Dependencies: